KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/basic_usage/choose_maps.rst

 About map types
 ---------------

 Map Pass type can be set by clicking the name of the map in the List of Maps table.
-You can choose a map pass type within the 25 types available.
+You can choose a map pass type within the `25 types available <https://bakemaster-blender-addon.readthedocs.io/en/latest/workflow/map/map.html#map-type>`__.

 .. note::
     An object in the List of Objects can have an unlimited number of maps added.